 Redirect printers are shown from the Job Ticket Proxy Printer Group, that are compatible with ticket options.
-See Section 4.8.2.1, "Proxy Printer Identity" [111].
+See Section 4.8.2.1, "Proxy Printer Identity" [119].

-A selected printer shows the following settings, from top to bottom:
+A selected printer may support the following settings, from top to bottom:

-- media-type: this is the setting from the Ticket.
-It can be changed in the Edit Dialog. - media-source: pick a source that is configured on the printer to hold the media-type. - output-bin: pick a suitable output bin. - org.savapage-finishings-jog-offset: select a finishing that shifts "Each Set" in the output-bin from the previous one by a small amount (or chose "none").
+- Job Sheet Media Source : pick a source that is configured on the printer to hold the job sheet media-type. - media-type : This setting is taken from the Ticket.
+It is a fixed choice in this context and can only be changed in the Ticket Edit Dialog.
+It is displayed for the operator to verify that the correct media type is loaded in the target media source. - media-source: pick a source that is configured on the printer to hold the media-type. - output-bin: pick a suitable output bin. - org.savapage-finishings-jog-offset : select a finishing that shifts "Each Set" in the output-bin from the previous one by a small amount (or chose "none").